dokku-base/dokkubase/README.md

 - 💾 SQLite database with WAL mode for better performance
 - 🔒 Type-safe API with TypeScript
 - 🧪 Mock API for development and testing

+## Support & Disclaimer

+> **Note:** This is an unofficial GUI tool for Dokku.
+For the best experience:
+> - Having issues with Dokkubase UI?
+[Open an issue here](https://github.com/screenfluent/dokkubase/issues)
+> - Having issues with Dokku itself?
+Check [Dokku's documentation](https://dokku.com/docs/)

 ## Getting Started